Disclosure: DarkSquares is our product. We mention it where relevant to the topic. Readers should weigh our perspective accordingly.

 Fix one weakness at a time.
 Spend three weeks on a specific pattern (say, missing discovered attacks) before moving to the next.
 After three weeks, check your error rate on that pattern in game analysis.
 If it dropped, move on.
 If not, continue with harder material in the same category.

 AI analysis makes this feedback loop precise.
 Error-tracking reports in any modern tactics trainer and automated game-report tools show the frequency and severity of each error type.
 Use this data to prioritize, not instinct.
-For the visualization half of the problem, see conceptualization training.
-Upgrade options are on the pricing page when you are ready to unlock the full curriculum.
+Upgrade options to unlock the full DarkSquares curriculum sit on the pricing page.

 Common mistakes with AI chess training